 - Assess the effectiveness and practicality of using bacteriological analysis of honey as a means of detecting the prevalence on AFB in honeybee colonies.

-The National Apiculture Programme is based at the University of Limerick.
+The National Apiculture Programme 2016-2019 was based at the University of Limerick.
 The research apiaries are based at Teagasc Oakpark, Carlow.